jakub-pomykala/tracing-demo/README.md

 When viewed in Jaeger or Zipkin, the Node service is still visible among the Java applications, since the traceid is consistent with trace IDs propagated by JAX-RS/mpOpenTracing, allowing it to be placed in context of other services.
 Every time a network call is made, these headers must be propagated, either manually or through a library that wraps network calls.

-# OpenLiberty changes to build OpenLiberty Docker containers that enable trace propagation.
+# Open Liberty changes to build Open Liberty Docker containers that enable trace propagation.

-On the OpenLiberty side, we're configuring trace reporting by modifying configuration in `server.xml`.
+On the Open Liberty side, we're configuring trace reporting by modifying configuration in `server.xml`.
 Note that there are no changes in the Java code needed.
 Since all REST calls use the JAX-RS client library - `javax.ws.rs.client.Client` and associated classes - new trace spans are sent to the trace collector during each call.
 The `x-b3-traceid` header is also preserved across calls, allowing non-Liberty services to be part of a unified trace.

 1. Changes in `server.xml`

-We add the `microProfile-2.1`, which brings in the entire suite of Microprofile features, including JAX-RS and mpOpenTracing.
+We add the `microProfile-2.1`, which brings in the entire suite of MicroProfile features, including JAX-RS and mpOpenTracing.
 The Zipkin feature provides support for Zipkin compatible trace collector.
 With the `opentracingZipkin` parameter, we point Liberty to the tracing collector in Istio.
 This address is valid for either a Zipkin or Jaeger based Istio installation, as Jaeger natively supports the Zipkin tracing format, and Istio maps its collector address to `zipkin.istio-system:9411`.
 This address can be found by checking the startup arguments in any envoy proxy deployment:

 ```
 $ kubectl describe pod maker-bot-64ffbc7c65-pp9sr | grep -A1 zipkinAddress